 The history of Rally Mexico, a WRC event closest to the clouds

-The Rally Mexico, which is currently one of two Latin America’s rounds in the World Rally Championship, together with Rally Argentina, is a part of the world’s premier rally competition since 2004.
+The Rally Mexico, which is currently one of three Latin America’s rounds in the World Rally Championship, together with Rally Argentina and Rally Chile, is a part of the world’s premier rally competition since 2004.
 The main characteristic of this gravel rally is the highest altitude of special stages in entire championship, with some stages taking place at 2700 meters above sea level, what significantly reduces a power of rally cars.

 The main Mexican rally event was created back in 1979 as Rally America, being folded few times before FIA took the event into consideration for the WRC.
 From 2001 to 2003, Rally Mexico was a WRC candidate event and then, in 2004, the World Rally Cars came to Mexico for the first time to fight for the championship points.